ngem1/universal-remote-card/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/universal-remote-card/main/assets/editor_actions_interactions_momentary.png" width="600"/>

-As an alternative to normal tap, hold, and double tap actions, buttons and the touchpad center can also be used in a momentary mode.
+As an alternative to normal tap, hold, and double tap actions, buttons can also be used in momentary mode.
 Configuring this option disables the normal tap, hold, and double tap actions.

-The momentary start action is fired when you first press down on a button or touchpad.
-The momentary end action is fired when you release the button or touchpad.
+The momentary start action is fired when you first press down on a buttonand the momentary end action is fired when you release it.
 These actions can be used together or separately.

 For momentary end actions you can include the number of seconds a button has been held down using `hold_secs` in a template.
 For convenience, the momentary end action YAML is included in a code box below the action, like shown above.